 The Deal With Prepayment

-When you first sign up for Metromile, you’ll also be charged a prepayment that will be applied as a credit toward your next five bills.
+When you first sign up for Metromile, you may be charged a prepayment that will be applied as a credit toward your next five bills.
 That means your first five monthly bills will be calculated using this equation:

 Your Billing Due Date